 The Science of Why We Feel Overwhelmed

 Before diving into the habits, it is essential to understand that clutter isn’t just an aesthetic problem; it’s a biological stressor.
-A landmark study found a direct correlation between the density of household objects and cortisol levels (the stress hormone) in mothers.
+I read a landmark study that found a direct correlation between the density of household objects and cortisol levels (the stress hormone) in mothers.
 When our visual field is crowded, our brains are forced to work harder to filter out irrelevant information, leading to what psychologists call “cognitive overload.”

 Furthermore, research suggests that physical order in our environment influences our choices, making us more likely to choose healthy habits and experience better focus.
 By clearing your space, you aren’t just tidying a room; you are literally lowering your physiological stress levels.